pacificweb/motion-config/README.md

 # motion-config
 My configuration files and notes for motion software

+I use it with the Raspberry Pi camera module and motion v.4.1.1 with mmalcam enabled :)

 How do I restart motion ?
 ```
 kill -s SIGHUP $(cat /tmp/motion.pid)